jgeumlek/WiimoteGlue/README.md

 (Hence why BTN_A,BTN_B etc. are deprecated event names... but many utilities like evtest still print out BTN_A instead of BTN_SOUTH)

 Playstation controllers don't even use labels like A,B, or Y but instead use shapes.
 One of those shapes is "X," and it doesn't line up with any of the three layouts above.
+Aren't game controllers fun?

+BTN_SOUTH is also identified as BTN_GAMEPAD, and is considered the primary button; according to the Linux gamepad API, outputting BTN_GAMEPAD is what makes a gamepad a gamepad.
+(SDL however has an extra requirement of outputting ABS_X and ABS_Y)

 ###How do I connect a wiimote?

-That is outside the scope of this.
+That is outside the scope of WiimoteGlue.
 Your bluetooth system handles this.
 This software assumes your bluetooth stack and kernel wiimote driver are already working and usable.

 See https://wiki.archlinux.org/index.php/XWiimote for more information on connecting wiimotes.

 Note that this uses xwiimote and the kernel driver, not one of the various wiimote libraries like cwiid that do handle connections, so the info on https://wiki.archlinux.org/index.php/Wiimote is not applicable.
 To use Wiimoteglue, use XWiimote; do not use cwiid and wminput.

-Aside from seeing the device entries get created by the kernel driver, a successful connection can be seen by the Wiimote LEDs switching to having just the left-most one lit.
+Aside from seeing the device entries created by the kernel driver, a successful connection can be verified by the Wiimote LEDs switching to having just the left-most one lit.
 Prior to that, all 4 LEDs will be blinking while the wiimote is in sync mode.

 I have had some confusing experience of the wiimote connections sometimes consistently failing then magically working when I try later.
 I've also seen an unrelated issue when repeatedly and quickly disconnecting and reconnecting a controller.
 These are once again, outside the scope of WiimoteGlue.
+Some of this might be my bluetooth hardware being flakey.

 In the former case, the bluetooth connection fails.
-In the latter issue, the connection succeeds, but the no kernel devices are created.
-It seemed like the wiimote connected and was on, but all 4 of its LEDs were off since the kernel driver never set them.
+In the latter case, the connection succeeds, but the no kernel devices are created.
+It seemed like the wiimote was connected and was on, but all 4 of its LEDs were off since the kernel driver never set them.

-###My classic controller d-pad is acting like arrow keys?
+###My classic controller d-pad directions are acting like arrow keys?

 This is a result of the kernel driver's mapping for the classic controller.
 The DPAD is indeed mapped to the arrow keys, which means the classic controller is picked up as keyboard.
-Uses "xinput" to disable the classic controller as a keyboard if this poses a problem. "xinput" is also useful if your gamepads are being picked up as mice to move the cursor.
+Use "xinput" to disable the classic controller as a keyboard if this poses a problem. "xinput" is also useful if your joysticks are being picked up as mice to move the cursor.

 Another fun fact about the classic controller kernel driver: since it doesn't map the left-stick to ABS_X/ABS_Y, the classic controller is not picked up as a gamepad by SDL, which makes it invisible to many modern games.
-Further, the outputted Y-axes were inverted.
+Further, the  Y-axes were inverted.
 WiimoteGlue's virtual gamepads are picked up by SDL, so even without the gluing/dynamic remapping feature, WiimoteGlue already improves classic controller usability.

 (To be fair, I'll point out that the kernel driver for the classic controller predates the Linux gamepad API where the dpad event codes were formalized, and it is thanks to David Herrmann that both the kernel driver and the gamepad API exist, along with xwiimote.)

-[For those curious, SDL requires a device to give out BTN_SOUTH and ABS_X/ABS_Y to be a gamepad.
+[For those curious, SDL requires a device to give out BTN_SOUTH and ABS_X/ABS_Y to be detected.
 The wiimote alone doesn't have ABS_X, the nunchuk doesn't have BTN_SOUTH, and the classic controller doesn't have ABS_X.
 The Wii U Pro does meet the SDL gamepad requirements under the kernel driver.]

 ###Infared data?

 The Wii remote has an IR camera that detects infared sources for tracking.
 This is the "pointer" functionality for the Wii.
-One can easily purchase USB versions of the Wii sensor bar to get some usable IR sources.
+One can easily purchase USB versions of the Wii sensor bar to get some usable IR sources, or make your own from IR LEDs or even flames if you are bold enough.

-Currently WiimoteGlue will average all visible IR points, and output them as some scaled axes with a fair bit of margins to allow the axes to go "full tilt" before one the points disappear out of view.
+Currently WiimoteGlue will take only the left-most detected IR source.
+This means mutlipe IR sources (such as the two sides of a sensor bar) are not used to improve the reading, and may in fact lead to strange results.

+Adding in an extra big deadzone specifically when handling IR data might be useful, if one wants to use it for panning first-person cameras.

+Adding in support for multiple IR sources can improve the data, and allow for some extra virtual axes like rotation or scale (which would translate to distance from the IR sources)

 ###Balance Board support?

-Every virtual gamepad can have at most one standard controller (wiimote+extensions or Wii U pro controller) and one balance board allocated to it.
+Every virtual gamepad slot can have at most one standard controller (wiimote+extensions or Wii U pro controller) and one balance board allocated to it.
 When a balance board is connected, it gets assigned to the first virtual gamepad with no board assigned yet.

-Currently does a rough average across the four weight sensors to get a center of gravity, and also adds a fair bit of margins.
+Currently does a rough average across the four weight sensors to get a center of gravity, and also adds a fair bit of margin to allow it to go full tilt.

 Most games don't really handle the large shifts of a standing person well, but using it with one's feet while seated in a chair is surprisingly effective.

-In the future, I'd like it if the balance board can use walking-in-place balance shifts to modulate an output axis.
-A standard controller could pick the axis direction, but one's pace would affec the magnitude.
+In the future, I'd like it if the balance board can use the shifts from walking in place to modulate an output axis.
+A standard controller could pick the axis direction, but one's pace would affect the magnitude.
+It might be fun, but probably not very "immersive" compared to other foot-based input devices.

 All in all, the balance board functionality will probably always remain a novelty rather than an actually nice control scheme.
+Why not challenge some friends to some balance-board steering time trials for a laugh?

+In the future, WiimoteGlue might also export the four sensors themselves for mapping.
+One might be able to find uses, like trying to use the balance board as a set of pedals.

 ###Acceleration Tilt Controls?

+The accelerometer values are scaled a little to make them usable as a rough pitch/roll reading, but are otherwise sent directly.
+These values are very noisy; some extra processing to smooth them might be useful.

-The last few accel values are averaged to smooth the signal a little.
-Different wiimotes can often have different biases and scaling for tilting, but WiimoteGlue does not support changing the axis scalings.
+Different wiimotes can often have different biases and scaling for their tilting, but WiimoteGlue does not support changing the axis calibrations.

 ###Rumble?

 Not supported. (yet?)

-###Keyboard or mouse mappings?
+###Keyboard and mouse mappings?

 Not supported. (yet?)